gold-silver-copper/egui_ratatui/README.md

 The goal is for this to be the simplest way to write a TUI app for WASM in Rust.
 You can compile your app natively or for the web, and share it using Github Pages.

-You can remove the eframe dependency and use another backend such as bevy or macroquad by setting default-features = false for ratframe
+You can remove the eframe dependency and use another backend such as bevy or macroquad by setting default-features = false for egui_ratatui

 Here is the simplest hello world